 Getting injured is hard enough.
 Being left to deal with the financial impact on your own should not be part of it.
 If you were injured on a construction site, we can help you pursue compensation for the ways the accident has affected your life physically, financially, and emotionally.
 That approach mirrors the language and structure used on Larson Law’s main injury pages.

-A construction accident can lead to emergency care, hospital stays, follow-ups, specialist visits, therapy, medication, and ongoing medical costs after you return home.
+Construction injuries can require emergency care, hospital stays, follow-ups, therapy, medication, and ongoing medical costs after returning home.

-Serious construction accidents often leave injured workers dealing with lasting physical pain, emotional distress, and major disruption to daily life.
-The live page expressly includes pain and suffering as a compensation category.
+Serious injuries can leave workers facing physical pain, emotional distress, and major disruption to daily life, work, family, and routines.

 Construction accidents can happen in many different ways.
 Some common situations include: